Bovine spongiform encephalopathy: Epidemiology

 The tests used for detecting BSE vary considerably, as do the regulations in various jurisdictions for when, and which cattle, must be tested.
 For instance in the EU, the cattle tested are older (30 months or older), while many cattle are slaughtered younger than that.
 At the opposite end of the scale, Japan tests all cattle at the time of slaughter.
 Tests are also difficult, as the altered prion protein has very low levels in blood or urine, and no other signal has been found.
 Newer tests are faster, more sensitive, and cheaper, so future figures possibly may be more comprehensive.
 Even so, currently the only reliable test is examination of tissues during a necropsy.

 As for vCJD in humans, autopsy tests are not always done, so those figures, too, are likely to be too low, but probably by a lesser fraction.
 In the United Kingdom, anyone with possible vCJD symptoms must be reported to the Creutzfeldt–Jakob Disease Surveillance Unit.
 In the United States, the CDC has refused to impose a national requirement that physicians and hospitals report cases of the disease.
-Instead, the agency relies on other methods, including death certificates and urging physicians to send suspicious cases to the National Prion Disease Pathology Surveillance Center (NPDPSC) at Case Western Reserve University in Cleveland, which is funded by the CDC.
+Instead, the agency relies on other methods, including death certificates and urging physicians to send suspicious cases to the National Prion Disease Pathology Surveillance Center at Case Western Reserve University in Cleveland, which is funded by the CDC.

 To control potential transmission of vCJD within the United States, the FDA had established strict restrictions on individuals' eligibility to donate blood.
-Individuals who had spent a cumulative time of 3 months or more in the United Kingdom between 1980 and 1996, or a cumulative time of 5 years or more from 1980 to 2020 in any combination of countries in Europe, were prohibited from donating blood.

-Due to blood shortages associated with the 2020 COVID-19 outbreak, the FDA announced that these restrictions were rescinded effective immediately.
-They are expected to remain rescinded indefinitely.
+Individuals who had spent a cumulative time of three months or more in the United Kingdom between 1980 and 1996, or a cumulative time of five years or more from 1980 to 2020 in any combination of countries in Europe, were prohibited from donating blood.
+Due to blood shortages associated with the 2020 COVID-19 outbreak these restrictions were temporarily rescinded in 2020.
+This recommendation was removed in 2022.

-Similar rules also apply in Australia for any British expats.
-Anyone who lived in the UK between 1980 and 1996 for longer than 6 months is prohibited from giving blood.
+Similar rules also apply in Germany and formerly Australia.
+Anyone who lived in the UK between 1980 and 1996 for longer than six months is prohibited from giving blood.
 There are also prohibitions on donating breast milk and tissue.
-This is partly because there is no appropriate screening test that donation centres can use.
 However, there are no restrictions on organ donation.
-Some blood donation organisations considered relaxing the rules after the COVID-19 pandemic and some natural disasters that depleted the blood supply.
+Blood donation organisations first considered relaxing the rules after the COVID-19 pandemic and some natural disasters that depleted the blood supply.